mixophrygian/ct-blog/tasks.md

 #Project Roadmap
+3/5:
   TODO:
-  -fix existing broken tests
+    -fix jest so "test-watch" works
+3/4:

+TODO:
-  -add new tests for new onboarding redux state - don't show splash when someones onboarded
-    -consider replacing sidebar component with something better to restore scrolling -Add slick af pre-onboarding animation. -small fade in with title / logo?
+  -add new tests for new onboarding redux state - don't show splash when someone has been onboarded -consider replacing sidebar component with something better to restore scrolling -Add slick af pre-onboarding animation. -small fade in with title / logo?
-  -fix view entry detail margin bullshit / mobile -code splitting!!
-Make the bundle smaller!
+  -fix view entry detail margin bullshit / mobile

   -Add a modal for users who have "block all cookies" set on their phones or any other localstorage preventing settings - private mode - in the buttons!
   -Restore smooth scrolling to long pages?
   -split "new entry" section
+  -performance profiling?
+  -code splitting!!
+Make the bundle smaller!

 3/1:
   -don't show onboarding after deleting the only entry...